?

 Description

-Breast Institute New Zealand is a new private clinic located in Lower Hutt, Wellington offering the latest 3D Mammogram technology.
+Breast Institute New Zealand is a private breast clinic located in Lower Hutt, Wellington offering the latest 3D Mammogram technology.
 We are committed to providing personalised, proactive breast health care in a calming, warm environment, no matter where you are on your breast care journey.

 Our radiologist, Dr Monica Saini, is an internationally recognised expert experienced in clinical practice, doctor and patient education, breast cancer research and product development.